The Bookings

-Most often, the Winter’s Doe provides her games in the wilds of New York City at random and without compensation, appearing only for an evening before she’s gone with the cold night air.
+Most often, the Winter’s Doe offers her games in the wilds of New York City at random and without compensation, appearing only for an evening before she’s gone with the cold night air.
 However, she can be bought:

 IMMERSIVE GAMES